 - Switching off the HVAC system and covering up vents, air ducts, and other openings to prevent dust from entering and being blown off to other parts of your home.
 Lead and asbestos dust can settle inside these vents without you noticing and can affect your household even long after the work is done; exposure to them can happen immediately once you switch on your HVAC system.

 - Turning off the power and water supply and identifying the location of any supply lines that may be running along the walls, as their lines may be accidentally damaged and cause even more problems and even injury.

-- Checking blueprints and floor plans to see if the work will compromise the structural integrity of your home, especially if you are working with load-bearing walls
+- Checking blueprints and floor plans to see if the work will compromise the structural integrity of your home, especially if you are working with load-bearing parts.

 - Only going for the DIY route if you are knowledgeable with home improvement and construction projects.
 If not, you must let the pros handle the work.